Dolichovespula maculata: Description

-The bald-faced hornet is distinguished from other yellowjackets by its white and black coloring.
-It has a white or "baldfaced" head, which is the source of its colloquial name.
+The bald-faced hornet is distinguished from other yellowjackets by its striking black-and-white coloring.
+It has a white or "bald-faced" head, which is the source of its colloquial name.
 This wasp also has three white stripes at the end of its body and is notably larger than other species of Dolichovespula, as adults average about 0.75 in in length.
 Queen and worker wasps have similar morphologies.
 Queens are always larger than workers in their colonies, though size distributions can vary in different nests, and workers in one colony might be as large as a queen in a different one.

 D. maculata creates egg-shaped, paper nests up to 14 in in diameter and 23 in in length.
 Nests are layered hexagonal combs covered by a mottled gray paper envelope.
 Bald-faced hornets create this paper envelope by collecting and chewing naturally occurring fibers.
 The wood fiber mixes with their saliva to become a pulpy substance that they can then form into place.